 2011 – today

-Along with the release of the Super Mario 3D Land video game in 2011, a new logo for the series debuted.
+Along with the release of Super Mario 3D Land in 2011, a new logo for the series debuted.
 In terms of structure, it completely repeats the previous one, but the designers changed the colors in places and corrected the shape of the letters.
 Now “U” and both “R” are yellow, “M” and “P” are red, “I” and “S” are blue, “O,” “E,” and “A” are green.

 The “O” has become an octagonal ring.
 “A” has leveled off slightly.
-The “M” has also become more proportional to resemble the iconic symbol of the franchise – the famous red “M” on Mario’s hat.
+The “M” has also become more proportional to resemble the iconic symbol of the franchise, the famous red “M” on Mario’s hat.
 The rest of the letters have also changed.
 For example, the “I” in the form of an asymmetrical quadrilateral is tilted to the right and tapers from top to bottom.
 Previously, everything was the other way around: “I” sloped to the left and expanded at the base.
 A slight modification made it possible to parallel one of the “O” faces so that they do not touch.

 Font and Colors